Necrno/nodejs-bot-guide/Chapter 1 - Basic Logging-in Bot/README.md

 #####There was an error logging in!
 Error details: SteamGuard

 This error or the SteamGuardMobile version of this means steamguard was set up, and we can't log in without the auth code from the mobile authenticator!!
 Woohoo!
-It worked!
-This error is good, we'll talk about how to generate an auth code from shared secret in the next chapter!
+The logging in part worked, at least.
+We'll talk about generating an auth code using sharedsecret to fully login to Steam in the next chapter.